ruby-grape/grape/README.md

 ## Remounting

-You can mount the same endpoints in two different locations
+You can mount the same endpoints in two different locations.

 ```ruby
 class Voting::API < Grape::API